rcalandrelli/HiCtool/tutorial/compartment.md

 ## 1. Calculating the principal component

 HiCtool allows to calculate either the first (typically used) or the second principal component of the Person correlation matrix.
-In order to do so, the Person correlation matrix has to be calculated first as presented [here](/tutorial/normalization-yaffe-tanay.md#22-normalizing-enrichment-data-and-calculating-the-person-correlation-matrix).
+In order to do so, the Person correlation matrix has to be calculated first as presented [here](/tutorial/normalization-yaffe-tanay.md#22-normalizing-enrichment-oe-data-and-calculating-the-pearson-correlation-matrix).

-python /mnt/extraids/OceanStor-SysCmn-2/rcalandrelli/HiCtool/scripts/HiCtool_compartment_analysis.py \
+python2.7 /HiCtool-master/scripts/HiCtool_compartment_analysis.py \
 --action calculate_pc \
--c /mnt/extraids/OceanStor-SysCmn-2/rcalandrelli/HiCtool/scripts/chromSizes/ \
+-c /HiCtool-master/scripts/chromSizes/ \
 -b 1000000 \
 -s hg38 \
 --chr 6 \